liftoffcli/liftoff/README.md

 Liftoff adds the `liftoff` command to your PATH.
 These commands are meant to be run in directories containing existing Xcode projects.

 ```
-$ liftoff
+Usage: liftoff [options]

-    CLI for customizing new Xcode projects

-    Commands:
+    -v, --version             Print the version
-      all                  Run all possible commands.
-(Default)
+    -a, --all                 Run all commands (Default)
-      git                  Add default .gitignore and .gitattributes files.
+    -g, --git                 Add default .gitignore and .gitattributes files
-      indentation          Set project indentation level.
+    -i, --indentation         Set the indentation level (in spaces, defaults to 4)
-      releasewarnings      Treat all warnings as errors in release schemes.
+    -e, --error               Treat warnings as errors (Only for release configurations)
-      todo                 Add a build script to treat TODO and FIXME as warnings.
+    -t, --todo                Add a build script to turn TODO and FIXME comments into warnings
-      warnings             Enable Hosey warnings.
-      analyzer             Enable Static Analysis for the project.
-      help                 Display global or [command] help documentation.

-    Global Options:
+    -w, --warnings            Turn on Hosey warnings at the project level
+    -s, --staticanalyzer      Turn on static analysis for the project
-      -h, --help           Display help documentation
+    -h, --help                Display this help message
-      -v, --version        Display version information
-      -t, --trace          Display backtrace when an error occurs
 ```

 ## About